jackYoung0915/anolis-cloud-kernel/Documentation/admin-guide/mm/transhuge.rst

        an anonymous THP as "partially mapped" and count it here, even though it is not actually partially mapped anymore.

+file_alloc
+       is incremented every time a file huge page is successfully allocated.

 As the system ages, allocating huge pages may be expensive as the system uses memory compaction to copy data around memory to free a huge page for use.
 There are some counters in ``/proc/vmstat`` to help